 Domestic Table Grape Production

 According to the California Table Grape Commission, in 2022, California table grape growers, who grow 99% of all US table grapes, harvested 95.1 million boxes of grapes for domestic consumption (70%) and export markets (30%).
-The California Department of Food and Agriculture estimates that there were 128,000 acres of bearing and non-bearing table grape vineyards in the state in 2021, down 3% from 2020, representing 330 unique farms.
+The California Department of Food and Agriculture estimates that there were 120,000 acres of bearing and non-bearing table grape vineyards in the state in 2022, down 8,000 acres from 2021.
+This production represents approximately 330 unique farms.

 “The US [table grape] market has seen slight but steady growth in recent years.
 In the 2019 season, it grew more than 12%, reaching 3.3 billion pounds.
 In the latter part of 2020 it declined 4.7%, falling to 2.9 billion pounds, partly as a result of the pandemic and consumption declines due to the lockdown, seen in April and May.
 Despite a strong recovery in June, it contracted again in July.
 In the 2020-2021 season the decline continued in autumn.
 However, beginning in December 2020 each week saw robust growth for the remainder of the season, reaching 3.2 billion pounds of fruit, a growth of more than 13%.
 In the 2021-2022 season it continued to grow, reaching 3.53 billion pounds, more than 7% higher than the previous season.” —International Fresh Produce Association, U.S. Grape Market Report: 2021-2022